asoorm/tyk-kubernetes/README.md

 We shall assume that you already have kubectl &ampl minikube installed / configured.

+Please note that this is simply a guide to getting Tyk installed quickly on Kubernetes.
+It is not production ready.

 # Getting Started

 Clone this repository in your workspace: